The Mavis's: History

+Early years: 1987-1994

 The Mavis's were formed as a four-piece post-punk, rock band in Ballarat in 1987 by Katherine McNulty on bass guitar; Becky Thomas (a.k.a.
 Beki Thomas, Beki Colada) on lead vocals, keyboards, Farfisa, percussion and melodica; her brother, Matt Thomas (a.k.a.
 Matt Doll), on guitar, vocals, sitar, Indian banjo, Farfisa, Harmonium, percussion, keyboards and sound FX; and Andrea Vendy on drums, percussion, bells and djembe.
 Andrew Craw soon joined on guitar for live performances.
 Matt described forming the band as "a way to get away from Ballarat".
 They were named after a cat, Mavis, that they saw while jamming in a friend's basement.
 Their first gig was in a church hall with a four-song set list.

 In 1990, the band relocated to Melbourne and Craw was replaced on guitar by Nick Gill (a.k.a.
 Nik Daniel).
 They released their debut single, a 7" double A-side of "Rollercoaster" and "Witch Hunt", in the following year on the Giggle label.

 In early 1993, they released their first extended play, Spindrift, via the Slipped Discs label and Mushroom Distribution Service (MDS).
 Its five tracks were recorded by Dave Nelson and mixed and produced by Nelson with Paul Barker.
 Cameron Adams of Beat Magazine described it in February 1993 as "Recorded live at The Empress – and sounding all the better for it – The Mavis's make pop which is edgy and ace fun.
 From the rollicking 'Spinning Top' to the very cool 'Bless My Soul' it is a fine EP.
 Best of all is the opener 'Juggernaut', all harmony and melody."

 A second EP, Poseidon, was released in May 1994, on MDS.
 The six-track work was recorded by the line-up of Becky and Matt Thomas, Nick Gill, Keith Urquhart and Andrea Vendy; with Laurence Maddy producing.
 Jeff Jenkins of In Press Magazine described it, "This is pop that also rocks.
 It's dreamy, but it also knows when to poke you in the chest.
 These guys are great."
 X-Press Magazine's Lucy Morris felt that it "contains six refreshingly exciting, highly addictive, punchy pop songs which should at least earn them the tag of 'a band to look out for'.
 This is simply one of the best Australian releases for ages.
 It's the perfect marriage of post punk artiness and classic pop melodies with bucket-loads of energy to boot."